 All of the teachers do their best to give students as much knowledge as they can

-I had the chance to spend a semester as an Erasmus student at the Department of Applied Linguistics at the University of Groningen.
-I took part in the courses Research Methodology, Teaching Methodology, and Theories of Second Language Development.
-We learned different theories of language learning, acquisition and development, which helped us to think critically, also to be able to compare and evaluate these theories.
-Also we learned how to set up our own research.
+I was lucky enough to spend one semester at the Department of Applied Linguistics in Groningen, where I chose to follow the modules of Research Methodology, Teaching Methodology, and Theories of Second Language Development.
+Learning and comparing different theories of language learning, acquisition, and development enabled us to think critically about the discussed issues and also taught us how to conduct our own research.

 I not only learn about the theory, but also I am equipped with the practical experience.